 It's best to consult a doctor before taking a gluten-free supplement or any other dietary supplement.
 That way, you'll know whether your body is fit to consume these supplements since you might be unaware of some pre-existing conditions like allergies or ingredient sensitivity.

 Is too much gluten-free protein powder bad for you?

 Exceeding the daily recommended dose of any protein powder can cause stomach upset, nausea, headaches, and some cramping as well.
 These are fully reversible by taking a break from the supplement.

-Our #1 Gluten Free Protein Powder Is...
+Our #1 Gluten-Free Protein Powder

 Today, increasing evidence suggests that gluten may not be the benign ingredient it was once thought to be.
 As such, an increasing number of health-conscious individuals are striking this from their diet.

-If you enjoy working out but are sensitive to this ingredient, or if you just wish to eliminate this possible health hazard from your diet, Transparent Labs Whey Protein Isolate should be considered your top choice.
+If you enjoy working out but are sensitive to this ingredient, or if you just wish to eliminate this possible health hazard from your gluten-free diet, Transparent Labs Whey Protein Isolate should be considered your top gluten-free choice.

-It’s produced in a state-of-the-art facility, has no iffy ingredients, contains plenty of beneficial BCAAs, and is low in both carbs and saturated fats.
+It’s gluten-free, produced in a state-of-the-art facility, has no iffy ingredients, contains plenty of beneficial BCAAs, and is low in both carbs and saturated fats.